Hybrid Single-Ion Atomic-Ensemble Node for High-Rate Remote Entanglement Generation

-In this letter, we propose a hybrid architecture tailored towards high-rate long-distance entanglement generation by uniting an SPDC+M backbone (BB) and trapped-ion edge-nodes (EN).
-Both systems can be entangled with photons with high fidelity \cite{clausen-2011-quant_storag_photon_entan_cryst,saglamyurek-2011-broad_waveg_quant_memor_entan_photon,bock-2018-high_fidel_entan_between_trapp,saha-2025-high_fidel_remot_entan_trapp}, which can interface the systems.
-However, this is challenged by the mismatch of the intrinsically \emph{narrow} bandwidth of photons emitted by ions, and the \emph{broad-band} nature of SPDC photons.
-One approach to overcome this is photon (re-)shaping \cite{vasilev-2010-singl_photon_made_to_measur,farrera-2016-gener_singl_photon_with_highl,morin-2019-deter_shapin_reshap_singl_photon,tissot-2024-effic_high_fidel_flyin_qubit_shapin} within a final swap between the ion and the memory \cite{cussenot-2025-unitin_quant_proces_nodes_cavit}.
-We propose a novel approach where we instead use the multi-mode nature of SPDC photon pairs by matching the photon correlation time of the SPDC to the broad bandwidth of the quantum memory, while SPDC is modulated proportional to the slowly varying temporal mode of the photon emitted by the ion.
+We propose a novel approach where we instead use the multi-mode nature of SPDC photon pairs by matching the photon correlation time of the SPDC to the broad bandwidth of the quantum memory, while the SPDC is modulated proportional to the slowly varying temporal mode of the photon emitted by the ion.
 Thereby we overcome the orders of magnitude different emission time-scales (SPDC \(\sim 100\,\)ns \cite{lago-rivera-2021-telec_heral_entan_between_multim} and trapped ions in a cavity \(\sim10\,\){\textmu}s \cite{meraner-2020-indis_photon_from_trapp_ion,krutyanskiy-2023-entan_trapp_ion_qubit_separ_by_meter}).
 Furthermore, our approach exploits short-range connections for the (likely) most inefficient links between the ions and the ensembles.
-As a result, these links can be generated at a high repetition rate to compensate for the limited probability..
-The long-range entanglement, which has to be performed at a slower rate due to the long communication time, is on the other hand enhanced by ensemble multiplexing.
+As a result, these links can be generated at a high repetition rate to compensate for the limited probability.
+The long-range entanglement generation, which has to be performed at a slower rate due to the long communication time, is on the other hand enhanced by ensemble multiplexing.
 Performing the matching and long-range generation simultaneously furthermore avoids unnecessary idle time.
-With this method, rapid long-range entanglement can be established in a full network of links between different trapped ions.
+With this method, rapid long-range entanglement can be established in a full network of links between different trapped ions, see Fig.~\ref{fig:atom-atom-full}.
 Local deterministic entanglement swaps between the ions can then further extend the range and complexity of the network.
+In a companion paper \cite{ART} we provide additional theoretical details on modeling the network and compare a single and double click protocol, while we focus on the idea of the SPDC matching in this letter and only use the protocols of Ref.~\cite{ART} to highlight the feasibility of the approach.